Shadahan/2D_FPS_GJ/README.md

 > <span style="color:gold">**Yellow**</span>
 >
 >- Added DestroyBulletOverTime.
 In case the lvls are open spaces and the bullets don't hit anything, instead of flying into oblivion, they will get destroyed after 15 seconds.
--Made so that bullets would not be able to pass through walls.
+>- Made so that bullets would not be able to pass through walls.
 <br/><br/>